Five Signs Your Business Website Needs a Redesign

 Start with a free reviewMost business websites are not actively bad when they are built.
 They become a problem gradually, as the business changes, as design standards move on, and as Google's expectations of what a website should do become more demanding.
 The point at which a site stops being an acceptable presence and starts actively costing enquiries is often passed without the business noticing.

 The third sign is that the contact path is unclear or effortful.
-If finding the phone number requires scrolling, if the contact form has more than four fields, or if there is no clear call to action on the homepage, the site is losing enquiries that it should be capturing.
+If finding the phone number requires scrolling, if the contact form has more than four fields, or if there is no clear call to action on the homepage, the site is losing enquiries it should be capturing.
 These are not design problems — they are conversion problems that redesign can fix.

 The fifth sign is that the site is not appearing in search for anything relevant.
 A site with no indexed pages, no local SEO setup, and no pages targeting the searches potential customers are making is invisible.
-Sometimes the right fix is content and optimisation work on the existing site.
-Sometimes the architecture is so far from what is needed that rebuilding from the correct foundation is faster and produces better results.

 A redesign is not always the answer.
 If the existing site is structurally sound and the problems are content and optimisation, fixing those is quicker and cheaper than starting over.
 The question is whether the site can be made to perform with the effort applied to it, or whether the foundation itself is the problem.